 COIDA's 40-plus "shovel-ready", developable acres in the Oneonta Business Park continues to be marketed aggressively by staff.
 The IDA is now in discussion with a manufacturing company to purchase one or more lots in the Park.
 In addition, COIDA's vacant spec building, also in the Oneonta Business Park, which was occupied by Siemens Medical for 20 years, was leased in early 2017 by Hale Transportation.
 During 2020, Hale Transportation, due to decline in ridership due to COVID-19, decided not to renew its lease.
 Staff have been working on marketing the facility to several other potential tenants and in 2021 Burr Trucking leased the facility.
-IOXUS renewed their lease from the IDA the building which formerly housed the Soccer Hall of Fame, and the IDA finalized a new five-year use agreement with the Oneonta Soccer Club to provide limitless access to the high-quality soccer fields on the property, for their use for training, tournaments and events.
+Burr Trucking decided to close its operations mainly due to staffing issues.
+COIDA negotiated with Apple Converting to lease the facility in 2023 for their expanded manufacturing operations.
+IOXUS renewed their lease from the IDA the building which formerly housed the Soccer Hall of Fame, and the IDA finalized a new five-year use agreement with the Oneonta Soccer Club to provide limitless access to the high-quality soccer fields on the property, for their use for training, tournaments, and events.
 In addition, the IDA subleased part of its office space at 189 Main Street to Southern Tier 8 (a regional planning agency) and the Center for Agriculture, Development and Entrepreneurship (CADE) and in 2022 rented space to the International Food & Policy Research Institute.